tritonlmk/Behavioral-Cloning/writeup_template.md

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][model_architecture]
+![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+But I found it really difficult to control the car and I simply do not want to buy a joystick just for that....
+So I just use the sample data given as a resources by udacity.
+And the data is good!

+Then I repeated this process on track two in order to get more data points.

+To augment the data sat, I also flipped images and angles thinking that this would make the model more robust and accurate.
+I put the code in an function called preprocess_image (code line 81-92).
+Cropping is also a kind of preprocessing method.
+But it is included in the keras layers. here is an example of the picture after cropping:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+But I tried both with and without preprocessing, the car seem to perform the same.....

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by after the third epoch, the loss remains stable and will not go down anymore as I tried.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Shown below is the loss per epoch:

+![alt text][image3]